Manasvini0512/Manasvinisparkintentiveintern/README.md

 Today I have learnt how to design login page and sign up page in figma app.
 I have learnt operations in figma app.
 In this class I have learnt how to make run in figma.
-And learnt to draw gmail ui/ux
+And learnt to draw gmail ui/ux This class I have learnt allingment in figma